DGA Diversity & Inclusion Mission Statement

 Diversity Committees

-Several DGA committees are dedicated to building communities within the Guild of those who are members of ethnic or gender groups that are underrepresented in the entertainment industry.
-Each of these committees works to increase diversity and inclusion in the industry through meetings, seminars, networking, training and events.
+Several DGA committees are dedicated to building inclusive communities within the Guild to cultivate intentional spaces for underrepresented members in the entertainment industry.
+Each of these committees works to increase representation in the industry through meetings, seminars, networking, training, and events.
 For information about each Committee, click the links below.

 Awards